 paradoxical view that it’s possible to be a prescriptivist and descriptivist simultaneously.
 He writes about usage, editing, and linguistics at Arrant Pedantry.
 When he’s not writing or editing, he likes to play Scrabble and design word-nerdy t-shirts.
 You can also follow him on Twitter @ArrantPedantry.

 Christine Parizo, a copyeditor for Copyediting, is a freelance copywriter and copyeditor.
-A former technology journalist and paralegal, Christine now spends her days crafting snappy yet grammatically correct training and marketing materials, searching for misplaced punctuation, and staunchly defending the Oxford comma.
-She’s written bylined articles for IDG News Service, TechTarget, National Paralegal Reporter, and eHow.com, among other publications.
+A former technology journalist and paralegal, Christine now spends her days crafting snappy yet grammatically correct white papers and case studies, searching for misplaced punctuation, and staunchly defending the Oxford comma.
+She’s written bylined articles for various TechTarget properties, Internet Evolution, and National Paralegal Reporter, among other publications, and was named Western Mass Women Magazine’s 2013–2014 Professional Writer Woman to Watch.

 Christine holds a bachelor of science in journalism and public information, with a minor in advertising, from Emerson College in Boston.
 She lives in West Springfield, Massachusetts, with her husband, two small children, and two mismatched cats.
 Follow her on Twitter @cparizo.